Karalo Maibuca

-Karalo Hepoiteloto Maibuca Junior (born 10 June 1999) is a Tuvaluan sprinter.
+Karalo Hepoiteloto Maibuca Junior (born 10 June 1999) at Nanumanga, Tuvalu is a sprinter.
 He is the son of Ratu Karalo Maibuca Senior, a Fijian, and a mother from Kioa.
 He was selected to compete at the 2020 Summer Olympics and was given the honour of being the flag bearer for his nation in the opening ceremony alongside Matie Stanley.
-In the preliminary round of the 100 metres he ran a Tuvaluan national record time of 11.42 seconds, but did not qualify to the next round.
+In the preliminary round of the 100m he ran a Tuvaluan national record time of 11.42 seconds, but did not qualify to the next round.

+Maibuca participated in the World Athletics Championships in 2022 & 2023.

-He represented Tuvalu at the Gold Coast XXI Commonwealth Games in 2018 and the Birmingham XXII Commonwealth Games in 2022.
+Maibuca represented Tuvalu at the Gold Coast XXI Commonwealth Games in 2018 and the Birmingham XXII Commonwealth Games in 2022, where he broke the Tuvalu national record in the 100m with a time of 11.39 [+0.6].
+Maibuca competed in the 2023 World Athletics Championships in Budapest, running 11.55 [0.0] in the 100 metres, but failed to progress past the preliminary round.